rseah145/smw-term2/lesson_6/Theory.md

 <br>

 Tunnel mode uses double encapsulation, which is suitable for protecting traffic between network systems, such as an untrusted medium like the Internet
-* AH Tunnel Mode: encapsulates an IP packet by placing an AH header between internal IP header and external IP header
+* AH Tunnel Mode: Encapsulates an IP packet by placing an AH header between internal IP header and external IP header
 * ESP Tunnel Mode: IP packet is first encapsulated with an ESP header